Governmental Energy Aggregation: Local Community Buying Power

 All governmental aggregators buying electricity must be certified by the PUCO.
 Communities that aggregate to buy natural gas are required to be certified by the PUCO unless they aggregate under an Ohio Constitution provision which allows "home rule" or the right for communities to take action under their own charters.
 If an aggregator is going to provide natural gas and/or electric buying services, it must be certified separately for each industry.
 Certification by the PUCO, means they have met strict requirements for doing business in Ohio.
 Therefore, you can participate with confidence.

 The law allows for opt-in aggregation or opt-out aggregation.

 Opt-in aggregation is a program that permits each customer to sign up individually to participate in the program.
-If the local government chooses Opt-in aggregation, it can proceed to develop a plan and start signing up customers.
-The plan must include all rates and terms for customers to consider when deciding to join.
+If the local government chooses opt-in aggregation, it must pass a resolution in support of the program, develop a plan and hold two public hearings.
+It must also be certified by the PUCO before signing up customers.

 Opt-out aggregation is a program that automatically enrolls all local residents, unless they individually opt-out of the program (choose not to be included).
 If a community chooses this form of aggregation, a number of steps are required: